Timeshare Resale: How The Scam Works

 Time passes.
 Three weeks go by.
 When you call back after the waiting period, you get a “number is not in service” notification.
 You just fell victim to the Timeshare Resale Company Scam as an owner.
 You are stuck with the property at the vacation destination, simply because there was no timeshare buyer in the first place.

 Research very well how to sell a timeshare, whether you have full ownership or it is shared with friends.
 Visit specialty pages and forums or check recommendations on websites with timeshares for sale.
 Don’t just fall for the official-looking name and logo of the company the scammers use.

 As realistic as the paperwork might look, always research their online reputation and past clients.
 As a timeshare reseller, you may have a tough job to do it successfully, but it is doable.

 If you want to be able to get rid of your timeshare unit legally, make sure you spend a good amount of time preparing for all the obstacles.
 Alternatively, although it is more expensive, you can consult a lawyer or a real estate agent who can help you with your timeshare property.
 However, make sure you are dealing with a licensed real estate agent in every situation.

 Last but not least, make sure you check the timeshare company profile on the Better Business Bureau‘s website, to see if they have one.

-Since we are on this topic, make sure you read below and educate yourself about the other two popular timeshare owners-related schemes: the Timeshare Presentation Gift Scam and the Timeshare Rental Offer.
+Since we are on this topic, make sure you read below and educate yourself about the other two popular timeshare owners-related schemes: the Timeshare Presentation For Free Gift and the Timeshare Rental Offer.

-Make your family and friends aware of the Timeshare Resale scam by sharing it on social media using the buttons provided.
-You can also officially report the timeshare scammers to the Federal Trade Commission using the link below:
+Make your family and friends aware of the Timeshare Resale scam by sharing it on social media.
+You can also officially report the timeshare scammers to the FTC (Federal Trade Commission) using the link below:

 How to protect yourself more: